 There should be three levels for assessment of the

 layout quality of swath:

-a) First-rate swath the plies are orderly, even and continuous.
+First-rate swath The plies are orderly, even and continuous;

-b) Medium swath the plies are relatively orderly, even and continuous, but some may be broken or packed too much.
+Medium swath The plies are relatively orderly, even and continuous, but some may be broken or packed too much; and

-c) Low-grade swath the plies are in a mess, and the normal operation can be performed only after artificial settlement.
+Low-grade swath The plies are in a mess, and the normal operation can be performed only after artificial settlement.

 6.2.5 Moisture Content of Swath

 Take samples not less than 100 g from the upper, middle and lower part of each swath section, and weigh them.
 Weigh them again after they are dried for 5 h at the constant temperature of 105 ℃.
-The moisture content of swath is calculated according to formula (1)
+The moisture content of swath is calculated according to formula (1):

-HC= Gsc- GgcGsc ×100 (1)
+HC= Gsc- GgcGsc ×100 … (1)

-Where:
+where